 Instant Pot or Crockpot Beef Pot Pie–tender, bite size pieces of beef stew meat encompassed in a flavorful sauce with peas and topped with a crispy pie crust.

 Today I’m going to share a recipe for beef pot pie.
 I know you’ve heard of chicken pot pie but if you’re a beef lover, this is a recipe for you.
 And you can make it in the slow cooker or the Instant Pot.
 It’s up to you.
 I’ve made it in both and they turn out equally well.

 You’ll start this recipe with some diced onion and minced garlic for a nice flavor base.
 And then build that flavor with tomato paste and soy sauce.
 I know it sounds weird but believe me it works.
-You’ll add in some seasonings, broth and then flour for a thickening agent.
+You’ll add in some seasonings and broth.
 After the beef cooks in the moist heat it gets super tender.
 After it’s cooked you’ll stir in some frozen veggies.
 I chose frozen peas.
 However, if you’d like a bag of mixed vegetables that would work well too.
 At this point you’ll pour the mixture into a pie tin and top with a pie crust and bake.
 You can buy refrigerated Pillsbury pie crust or you can make your own.
 This recipe makes two pies so you can make one for you and one for a friend.
 Or you can freeze the extra filling and use it on another night.

 Today is Pi Day and I think the best way you could celebrate is to make this instant pot or crockpot beef pot pie (or other savory pie) and then make one of these delicious sweet pies for dessert!

 Chocolate Coconut Cream Pie from Life Made Simple

 Strawberry Chocolate Pie from Baking with Blondie